pingidentity/terraform-docs/docs/configuration-promotion/configuration-promotion.md

 **Forms of how this configuration may be stored include**:

-- Terraform HCL for solutions that have published Terraform Providers.
+- Terraform HCL for solutions that have published Terraform Providers (using the `terraform export` CLI feature)
+- Exported configuration files containing binary or structured data
 - Postman API Collection
-- Generic API Collection
+- Generic API Collection (which may be organized in an orchestrator such as Ansible or ICEflo)
-- Server Profile (applies only to Ping Software Docker Images)
+- Server Configuration Profiles (applies to Ping Software Docker Images)

 ## Validate Configuration

 Validating configuration as code (CaC) is an important prerequisite for building confidence in the code review and promotion process.
 Code validation delivered via open-source tooling or developed scripts can be automatically run within the promotion pipeline.

-**Areas of validation include:**
+**Aspects of validation include:**

 - **Syntax Checking:** Use syntax checkers specific to the configuration language you are using (e.g., YAML, JSON, HCL).
 Ensure consistent formatting and coding style across your configuration files to help with reviewability.